tmhglnd/mercury-playground/README.md

 Many sounds in Mercury are downloaded from [freesound.org](http://www.freesound.org) and are licensed with Creative Commons Attribution or Creative Commons 0 licenses.
 If not downloaded from freesound it is made sure that the license allows to redistribute the sounds via the Mercury environment and that you can use them in your projects.
 A list of all the available sounds and the original sample can be found here:

 - [List of sounds and credits](https://github.com/tmhglnd/mercury/blob/master/mercury_ide/media/README.md)

+### Use your own sounds

+If you like to include your own sounds you'll need to run the application locally.
+See [install](#-install) for instructions.
+You can then replace or add any sounds to the `public/assets/samples` folder and run `npm run build`, this creates a new database of soundfiles in `src/data/samples.json`.

 ## ⚡️ Visuals